 I have 3 wreathes.
 I love my large outside Christmas wreath.
 It was a $5 thrift store find that I covered with large pine cones.
 All of the pine cones were from our second South Dakota vacation.
 Many were from the campground we stayed at, though it was strange hearing the thump of pine cones as they hit the camper roof.

-Now, only the front door wreath looks neglected, and it is.
+Now, only the front door Christmas wreath is neglected.

 It has needed fixed for awhile.
-A few years ago I added more glittery berries, but it still needed redone.
+A few years ago I added more glittery berries, but the wreath still needed redone.
 It is just too easy to procrastinate.

 The pine cones for the wreath were gathered last fall.
-Searching for pine cones kept the grandbaby busy while we helped rake leaves.
-Now, the grandbaby helped paint the pine cones to use on our front door wreath.
+Searching for pine cones kept the grandbaby busy, while we helped rake leaves.
+Now, the grandbaby helped paint and glitter the pine cones to use on our front door wreath.

 I painted the rest of the pine cones the next afternoon.
 It was a good thing I was by myself, I ran out of white craft paint.
 To save money, I used extra house paint or primer- I’m not sure because the label is gone.
 At least it’s white.
 And frugal.